 Erica: I’m digging the hair, I must say.

-All-Star Group Routine: Contemporary, choreo by Mandy Moore
+Group Routine (All-Stars): Contemporary, choreo by Mandy Moore

 “Knocking on Heaven’s Door” by Raign